Carcinus maenas: Native and introduced range

 Carcinus maenas is native to European and North African coasts as far as the Baltic Sea in the east, and Iceland and Central Norway in the north, and is one of the most common crabs throughout much of its range.
 In the Mediterranean Sea, it is replaced by the closely related Mediterranean green crab species C. aestuarii.

-Carcinus maenas was first observed on the east coast of North America in Massachusetts in 1817, and may now be found from South Carolina northwards; by 2007, this species had extended its range northwards to Placentia Bay, Newfoundland.
+Carcinus maenas was first observed on the east coast of North America in Massachusetts in 1817, and may now be found from South Carolina northwards; by 2007, this species had extended its range northwards to Maine and Placentia Bay, Newfoundland.
 In 1989, the species was found in San Francisco Bay, California, on the Pacific Coast of the United States.
-The green crab did not begin to expand it's range until 1993, before rapidly expanding northward, reaching Oregon in 1997, Washington in 1998, and British Columbia in 1999, extending its total range by 750 km in 10 years.
+The green crab did not begin to expand its range until 1993, before rapidly expanding northward, reaching Oregon in 1997, Washington in 1998, and British Columbia in 1999, extending its total range by 750 km in 10 years.
 Invasive green crabs were first discovered in Alaska in 2022 by Metlakatla Indian Community Department of Fish and Wildlife.
 By 2003, C. maenas had extended to South America with specimens discovered in Patagonia.

 In Australia, C. maenas was first reported "in the late 1800s" in Port Phillip Bay, Victoria, although the species was probably introduced as early as the 1850s.
 It has since spread along the southeastern and southwestern seaboards, reaching New South Wales in 1971, South Australia in 1976 and Tasmania in 1993.
 One specimen was found in Western Australia in 1965, but no further discoveries have been reported in the area since.

 Carcinus maenas first reached South Africa in 1983, in the Table Docks area near Cape Town.
 Since then, it has spread at least as far as Saldanha Bay in the north and Camps Bay in the south, over 100 km apart.